Thierry Henry: Style of play

 When up front, Henry is occasionally known to move out wide to the left wing position, something which enables him to contribute heavily in assists: between 2002–03 and 2004–05, the striker managed almost 50 assists in total and this was attributed to his unselfish play and creativity.
 Ranking Henry the greatest player in Premier League history, in February 2020 FourFourTwo magazine stated, "No one assisted more in a season.
 No one has terrorised defenders with such a combination of bewitching grace and phenomenal power."

 Coming in from the left, Henry's trademark finish saw him place the ball inside the far right corner of the goal.
 Henry would also drift offside to fool the defence then run back onside before the ball is played and beat the offside trap, although he never provided Arsenal a distinct aerial threat.
 Given his versatility in being able to operate as both a winger and a striker, the Frenchman is not a prototypical "out-and-out striker", but he has emerged consistently as one of Europe's most prolific strikers.
-In set pieces, Henry was the first-choice penalty and free kick taker for Arsenal, scoring regularly from those positions.
+In set pieces, Henry was the first-choice penalty and free kick taker for Arsenal, scoring regularly from those situations.
 Henry was also a notable exponent of a no-look pass where he would feint to pass the ball with his right foot, but would make contact with the ball using his standing foot (his left).